 The success of your e-commerce site depends on how much revenue you generate over time.
 To do this, you need to sell as many products or services as possible.

-The challenge now is attracting the right people to your online store to increase the chances of conversions.
+The challenge now is attracting the right people to your online store and continually improving the conversion rate of product pages.
 And regardless of your site’s niche, e-commerce is a generally competitive industry.
 You want to get any advantage you can get your hands on to improve your sales and profitability.

 Among the different tactics you can pursue, video marketing is one of them.
 If you haven’t tried creating videos to encourage more people to buy from your store, you’re in luck!
 In this post, you’ll learn the diverse ways you can put video marketing to work for your e-commerce business and enable you to hawk more customers.